haphaeu/MandelbrotSet/readme.md

 # TODO

+ - [ ] Improve color map

+ - [ ] Increase precision

-Optional input of numThreads.
+ - [ ]Optional input of numThreads.
 For now hard coded to 64.

-Optional input of resolution.
+ - [ ] Optional input of resolution.
 For now hard coded to 1920 x 1080 pixels.

 ![Interface](screenshot.png)